jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-within the Open Source Security Foundation (openssf. org), including an end\-to\-end threat model of the open source ecosystem, and a discussion of some of the most pressing issues in the security of open source software.In February 2021, Jennifer Fernick was interviewed by the GitHub README Project for an article about
+within the Open Source Security Foundation (openssf. org), including an end\-to\-end threat model of the open source ecosystem, and a discussion of some of the most pressing issues in the security of open source software.
+In February 2021, Jennifer Fernick was interviewed by the GitHub README Project for an article about
-How InfoSec pros keep open source safeand how you can help.I think we have yet to see the true potential of techniques for finding vulnerabilities at scale, Fernick says.
-Large\-scale fuzzing projects, vulnerability discovery query languages such as GitHubs CodeQL, innovations in program analysis, applications of machine learning to identifying examples of particular bug classes, and recent research in automated exploit generation (AEG) have yet to, in my opinion, become fully realized, and are likely to shift the security landscape.Working Group announced their Security Metrics initiative.
+How InfoSec pros keep open source safeand how you can help.In May 2021, the OpenSSFs Identifying Security Threats Working Group announced their Security Metrics initiative.
 This working group, which began in mid\-2020, was initially led by Jennifer Fernick of NCC Group and Michael Scovetta of Microsoft, aimed to create